 Registration at the Polls

-Elections Canada strongly encourages you to make sure that your name appears on the list of electors for an election or by-election.
-If you are not on the list, you can register:
+In order to vote, you must be registered.
+Elections Canada strongly encourages you to register before an election is called to make sure that your name appears on the list of electors.
+During an election, you can register:

-- during the 28-day revision period, beginning on the 33rd day before election day, and ending at 6:00 p.m. (local time) on the sixth day before election day
+- at your local office until 6:00 p.m. (local time) on the sixth day before election day

-- at the polling station on election day
+- at the polling station on an advance polling day or on election day

 Finding your polling station